averykhoo/painters-partition-problem-linear-time/README.md

 * figure out how to calculate complexity as k decreases over time with the linked list trick
 * if any successful partitioning has zero storage left, then that is the min partition and we can return
 * check if remaining stuff is more than (k- current)*p, then exit
+* if xs has stuff but k is zero, raise ZeroDivisionError instead of ValueError?

 # ideas from Gemini